Nikkei buoyed by tech sector but gains curbed; Subaru falls

 Financial stocks underperformed as global investors piled back into lower-risk government debt after Italy’s new prime minister vowed to enact economic policies that could balloon the nation’s already-heavy debt load.

-Mitsubishi UFJ Financial Group (8306.T) fell 1.0 percent while Sumitomo Mitsui Financial Group 9316.T was flat.
+Mitsubishi UFJ Financial Group fell 1.0 percent while Sumitomo Mitsui Financial Group was flat.

 In a news conference on Tuesday, Yasuyuki Yoshinaga said he would step down as Subaru’s president and also as chief executive officer to take responsibility for the inspection scandal.